wiicode/cybersecurity-framework/silver-training/end-user-device-guidance.md

 Many MDM product vendors offer hosted versions of their product.
 Using cloud-based MDM products may decrease costs, but can increase risk.
 For example, other users of cloud services may be able to more easily attack or degrade the management service for your devices.
 If you’re considering using cloud-based MDM services, read the Cloud Security Guidance for information on managing the risks associated with using public cloud services.

 ### Bring Your Own Device (BYOD)
-Whilst ownership of a device makes many information security aspects much simpler, it is not a prerequisite of this guidance.
+While ownership of a device makes many information security aspects much simpler, it is not a prerequisite of this guidance.
 What is necessary is that the device is placed under the management authority of the organization for the complete duration it is permitted to access the organization’s information.

 To ensure information security when using devices not owned by the organization, they should take control of device management at the point of provisioning, ensuring that the device is placed into a ‘known good’ state prior to allowing it to access information.
 Limitations of current technology mean that a ‘health check’ or ‘device status’ check is not sufficient to verify ‘known good’ - malware can easily subvert such a check.
 If possible, consider returning to an understood state such as by a firmware reinstall or wipe to factory state and replacing any existing configuration on it.